Taapsee Pannu, Vikrant Massey, Swara Bhasker & Other B-town Celebs React To Jamia Millia Protest

 Many answers will appear.

-Sayani Gupta tweeted a photo of the selfie celebrities clicked with Prime Minister Narendra Modi and asked them to speak up against the police brutality.
+Sayani Gupta tweeted a photo of the selfie, celebrities clicked with Prime Minister Narendra Modi and asked them to speak up against the police brutality.
 She wrote, "On behalf of the students of Jamia & AMU request at least one of you to tweet or message Mr. Modi condemning this act of police brutality and violence against students.
 The time has come to speak up guys.
 Yes?
 No?
-May be?."
+May be?"

 On behalf of the students of Jamia & AMU request at least one of you to tweet or message Mr.Modi condemning this act of police brutality and violence against students.
 The time has come to speak up guys.
 Yes?
 No?
 May be?@RanveerOfficial @karanjohar @ayushmannk @RajkummarRao pic.twitter.com/6l5ky5zbNt— Sayani Gupta (@sayanigupta) December 15, 2019